terrytaylorbonn/terrytaylorbonn.github.io/about.markdown

 title: AI drones
 permalink: /aidrones/
 ---

+*Note: This was the original ziptieai.com main page before the sandbox was added.*

 ZiptieAI is my intelligent AI drone project and the (important) documentation I created along the way.
 There are 4 main URLs (in order of importance):

 - **[Wiki](https://github.com/terrytaylorbonn/auxdrone/wiki)**.
 The first place to look for udpated project info.